 The toll road is only open when it is deemed safe by the operators.
 Heavy snow in the higher elevations over the preceding several days forced a closure, so we went to Plan B, and that was to hike up.

 After gaining permission, we set out.
 It should be pointed out that there is no actual “trail” along the Mount Washington Cog Railway.
-While there are several marked trails going to the summit, none of these follow the cog line, so don’t ever try hiking up there without getting permission from Mount Washington Cog Railway.
+While there are several marked trails going to the summit, but none of these follow the cog line, so don’t ever try hiking up there without getting permission from Mount Washington Cog Railway.
 You will be trespassing and asked to leave.

 Although the terrain was steep, the footing was fairly easy, as there had been some recent excavation that had not grown over in most areas.

 Trains on the Mount Washington Cog Railway usually go up and down in pairs to save time at the passing track switches.
 The first locomotive pushes its single wooden car, followed a few minutes later by another.
-As we climbed, it seemed there were always trains in view, either below or above our position, so we stopped frequently to get shots of this smoky action.
+As we climbed, it seemed there were always trains in view, either below or above our position, so we stopped frequently to get shots of the smoky action.

 We climbed almost to the snow line, which was just above Waumbek Tank.
 The steam locomotives stop here for water on the way up.
 Waumbek is also the site of the lower switch to the passing track.
 The switch was rebuilt in 2003 and operates on solar power.